 Destructive Creation: American Business and the Winning of World War II (Philadelphia: University of Pennsylvania Press, 2016).
 This book is now available for purchase, from the publisher, and from Amazon, and other internet retailers.
 This book was named winner of the Hagley Prize for best book in business history.
 It was also co-winner of the Ralph Gomory Prize, which honors historical work on the effects of business enterprises on the economic conditions of the countries in which they operate.

 The Business of Civil War: Military Mobilization and the State, 1861-1865 (Baltimore: Johns Hopkins University Press, 2006; paperback 2010).
-This book is still in print, available for purchase from the publisher, and from Amazon.
+This book is still in print, available for purchase from the publisher, from Amazon, and other retailers.